2018 Bethune–Cookman Wildcats football team

 The 2018 Bethune–Cookman Wildcats football team represented Bethune–Cookman University in the 2018 NCAA Division I FCS football season.
 They were led by fourth-year head coach Terry Sims and played their home games at the newly renamed Daytona Stadium.
 They were a member of the Mid-Eastern Athletic Conference (MEAC).
 They finished the season 7–5, 5–2 in MEAC play to finish in a tie for second place.

-Previous season

-The Wildcats finished the 2017 season 7–4, 6–2 in MEAC play to finish in a tie for second place.

 Preseason

 MEAC preseason poll

 In a vote of the MEAC head coaches and sports information directors, the Wildcats were picked to finish in fourth place.

 Preseason All-MEAC Teams

 The Wildcats had five players selected to the preseason all-MEAC teams.